15 Genogram Rules for Accurate Family Mapping

 Conclusion: Genogram Rules

 Creating a genogram is a meaningful way to understand your family’s history, relationships, and patterns.
-By following these genogram rules, you ensure your family map is accurate, easy to read, and insightful.
-Whether you’re using it for personal reflection, therapy, or research, knowing the right symbols, lines, and formats makes all the difference in telling the true story of your family.
+By following these genogram rules and recommended genogram guidelines, you ensure your family map is accurate, easy to read, and insightful.
+Whether you’re using it for personal reflection, therapy, or research, knowing the genogram basics like the right symbols, lines, and formats—makes all the difference in telling the true story of your family.
 Remember, the goal is to make the connections clear, the information meaningful, and the family dynamics easier to understand.

 References